julianesilvac75/julianesilvac75/README.md

 I’m Juli, an autistic girl just trying to survive in this wild, wild world and having fun while doing it ♾️🏳️‍🌈

 - 📚 Working on my Bachelor’s degree in Software Engineering
-- 🌱 Currently learning Computer Architecture, Python and PHP
+- 🌱 Currently learning about Google Cloud Platform and Digital Marketing
 - 😄 Pronouns: she/her

 ##